 If you decide to treat your fibroma, you have a few alternatives.
 First, your doctor may advise you to surgically remove the fibroma, which is usually a quick and uncomplicated surgery.
 Alternatively, a topical medicine or cryotherapy, which involves freezing the growth, may be used to treat the fibroma.

 How long fibromas last depends on several factors.
 Size is an important consideration; smaller fibromas heal faster than bigger ones.
 For instance, a little fibroma on the lip may dissolve in a few weeks, but a bigger fibroma on the tongue may take several months to dissipate.

 Location is also crucial to determine how long fibromas last.
 Because of the enhanced circulation, fibromas heal faster in locations with higher blood flow.
 For example, because of the strong blood flow to the gums, a fibroma on the gums may heal faster than one on the roof of the mouth.

 The age and the health of the patient suffering also influence how long fibromas last.
 For instance, younger people with robust immune systems may heal faster than older people or those with specific health disorders that might impact healing, such as diabetes.

 Here are some other aspects to think about:

 Talking to one of our healthcare professionals at Atrium Dental will specify how long fibromas last.
-We examine the fibroma and provide a treatment plan based on its size, location, and general health.
+We examine the fibroma and how common you have them, and provide a treatment plan based on its size, location, and general health.